maplerainresearch/MRR_ESPA/README.md

   - MS2: VIO to set high; SPI if using TMC SPI mode
   - MS3: VIO to set high; SPI if using TMC SPI mode
   - RST: SLP if using A4988/DRV8825; SPI if using TMC SPI mode
-  - Note: TMC SPI mode for the ESP32 is still under development.
-MRR ESPA is hardware-ready in anticipation of proper software support.

 # Pins